https://invisible-island.net/ncurses/man/

 baudrate, erasechar, erasewchar, has_ic, has_il, killchar, killwchar,

-longname, term_attrs, termattrs, termname - curses environment query
+longname, term_attrs, termattrs, termname - get and set terminal

 SYNOPSIS